 Stock Price Management and Share Issuance: Evidence from Equity Warrants

-The question we address is whether firms manage stock prices prior to share issuances.
-Prior literature largely interprets negative returns following share issuances as evidence of market timing.
-Other studies interpret similar evidence as firms managing investor expectations.
-Although these are not mutually exclusive explanations, establishing expectations management as an explanation for the returns requires that issuance timing is fixed.
+We investigate whether firms manage stock prices prior to share issuances.
+Prior research largely interprets negative returns following share issuances as evidence of market timing.
+Other studies interpret similar evidence as firms managing investor expectations, and thus stock prices.
+Although these explanations are not mutually exclusive, establishing evidence for the expectations management explanation requires a setting in which share issuance timing is fixed.
 Warrant exercise can result in share issuances and warrant expiration dates are fixed years in advance.
-Thus, we use return patterns before and after warrant expiration dates to determine whether firms manage investor expectations, and thus stock prices, prior to share issuances.
-We find evidence consistent with firms managing stock prices to induce (prevent) warrant exercise when issuing the new shares is anti-dilutive (dilutive) to existing shareholders.
-Our findings reveal that firms engage in stock price management around equity issuance in a setting where market timing cannot explain the results.
+Thus, we use return patterns before and after warrant expiration dates to determine whether firms manage investor expectations prior to share issuances.
+Our evidence is consistent with firms managing stock prices to prevent (induce) warrant exercise when issuing the new shares is dilutive (anti-dilutive) to existing shareholders.
+Our findings reveal that firms engage in stock price management around equity issuance in a setting where market timing cannot explain the return patterns.

 Keywords: Stock Warrants; Market Timing; Expectations Management; Share Issuances

 Suggested Citation: Suggested Citation